 Suggested Read: SolidWord Vs Creo: Which Is Better

-Though 2D CAD software is not in demand nowadays but companies could not dump AutoCad .
+Though 2D CAD software is not in demand nowadays companies could not dump AutoCad.
 You know why?
-Because most of the CNC machine supports .dxf file as an input and only AutoCAD can generate it.
-However many software nowadays can generate .dxf file but editing is very easy only in AutoCAD.
+Because most of the CNC machine supports a .dxf file as an input and only AutoCAD can generate it.
+However many software nowadays can generate .dxf files but editing is very easy only in AutoCAD.

 Pros Of AutoCAD

 - Creating 2D CAD geometry is super easy

 - No major technical knowledge is required to learn AutoCAD.

 - AutoCAD generated .dxf file is still the preferred input file for modern CNC machines.

 - AutoCAD can generate basic 3D models very easily.